 Forget the status quo — Get Reworked.
-Join the editors of Reworked, your guide to the r/evolution of work, as they interview business leaders transforming the way work gets done today.
+Join the editor in chief of Reworked, your guide to the r/evolution of work, as she interviews business leaders transforming the way work gets done today.

 Have a question, comment, idea or guest suggestion?
 Drop us a line at [email protected]

 Siobhan Fagan is editor in chief at Reworked.
 Based in New York City, Siobhan leads Reworked editorial content strategy and production and SMG's modern workplace information services.
 She’d like to remind everyone working from home to stop, save what they’re doing and stretch.
 Then drink a glass of water.

 Back to office advocates have used corporate culture as an argument for why employees need to return to a central location.
 But corporate culture isn't defined by a physical place.
 Ideally, it's a combination of behaviors, practices and processes.